bru-digital/stack-driven/README.md

 - Built‑in diagram generation (Mermaid/PlantUML).
 - Stronger evals and red‑team prompts per aspect.
 - Interactive docs site with runnable snippets.

 ---

-## License
-**Apache License 2.0** — a single, permissive license that covers code **and** documentation, includes a patent grant, and requires preservation of notices.
-See `LICENSE` for details.

-> If you prefer to keep client deliverables proprietary, generate them into a separate private repo and keep this framework open.

----

-## FAQ

-**Why one license?**
-Simplicity.
-Apache‑2.0 cleanly covers both code and docs, encourages adoption, and protects contributors with a patent grant.

-**Can I use this commercially?**
-Yes.
-Apache‑2.0 allows commercial use.
-Keep the license and notice files intact.

-**Do I need to attribute you?**
-Apache‑2.0 requires preservation of notices; attribution beyond that is appreciated but not required.

-**How do I stop AI output drift?**
-Each aspect includes acceptance criteria, DoR/DoD checklists, and optional small “golden” tests.
-Changes to prompts should update the tests.

-**What about trademarks and brand assets?**
-Any logos or trademarks are property of their respective owners and are **not** licensed by Apache‑2.0.

----